bobllor/EntraBulker/README.md

 ## Usage

 **NOTE**: The application does not account for existing identities in Entra ID.
-The application is solely used to bulk accounts, as it is intended to not rely on an API access.
+The application is solely used to bulk accounts, as it does not rely on having API access.

 The application has two ways to generate CSV files:
-1. File uploading: The home screen/default screen on first launch
+1. **File uploading**: The home screen/default screen on first launch
-2. Manual entries
+2. **Manual entries**

 Both ways features a submit button, which when submitted, the files will be generated to an output folder.
 By default, this is your *home* folder, which can be changed in the *General settings tab*.